What is a Biologic Filter?

 There are 3 forms of filtration for any pond, natural pool or body of water, biological, mechanical and chemical.
 We recommend using a mechanical filtration system paired with a biological filtration system.

-Biological Filtration: The process by which beneficial bacteria and used to break down harmful toxins in the water such as “ammonia” and “nitrite” and transform them into usable plant food called “nitrite” for aquatic plants to consume and therefore remove from the water.
+Biological Filtration: This is the process by which beneficial bacteria is used to break down harmful toxins in the water, such as ammonia and nitrite, and convert them into a usable form of plant food called nitrate.
+Aquatic plants then absorb these nutrients, effectively removing them from the water.

-Mechanical Filtration: The process by which water to pushed through a straining basket or screen to remove physical solids from the water.
-This is what most people think of as “filtration”, but it is only removing debris from the water.
-It is important to understand that mechanical filtration alone is not sufficient enough to sustain a pond or natural pool.
+Mechanical Filtration: This is the process by which water is pushed through a straining basket or screen to remove physical solids.
+While this is what most people think of as ‘filtration,’ it only removes visible debris.
+It’s important to understand that mechanical filtration alone is not sufficient to sustain a healthy pond or natural pool.

-Chemical Filtration: The process by which chemical additives remove harmful toxins from the water.
+Chemical Filtration: The process through which chemical additives are used to remove harmful toxins from the water.
 The most common chemical filtration for pools and fountains would be Chlorine.
 This is not safe for fish or plants.

 How it Works